I have so many people ask me about my hair and healthy hair growth tricks.

-We always hear how fruits and vegetables heal our bodies (which they do), but we often overlook Mother Nature’s most powerful sources of ancient medicine…Herbs!
+We always hear how fruits and vegetables heal our bodies (which they do), but we often overlook Mother Nature’s most powerful sources of ancient medicine…Herbs.

 Amla raises levels of collagen (I’m in LOVE with the fact that a berry gives me collagen!
 Thank you cosmetic surgeon plant gods!) which accelerates production of new hair growth.
 By the way, if you’re wondering what the heck an “alma” is, Amla is a fancy name for Indian Gooseberries!
-Who knew that a DIY Gooseberry hair mask would be so awesome for your hair?!

 He Shou Wu

-Fortunately it has some pretty kickass health benefits in addition to a sweet name!
+Fortunately it has some pretty kickass health benefits in addition to a sweet name.

 He Shou Wu is a prized, Chinese, tonic herb (well, its actually derived from the plant’s root).
-He Shou Wu contains an antioxidant called Superoxide Dismutaste, which is the body’s most powerful natural antioxidant enzyme.
+He Shou Wu also contains an antioxidant called Superoxide Dismutaste, which is the body’s most powerful natural antioxidant enzyme.
 Some studies show, when taken regularly it helps prevent hair loss, as well as the loss of color!

-A couple quicks things to remember about Horsetail,
+A couple quicks things to remember about Horsetail:

 1 – It stimulates blood vessels that supply oxygen to hair follicles!